Rahul-262001/deeparmour/README.md

    - Reviews EC2 security groups for open access to certain ports (SSH, MySQL, MongoDB).
    - Identifies which security groups allow unrestricted access (`0.0.0.0/0`) to sensitive services.

-## Notes

-- **Security Concerns**: Avoid hardcoding AWS access keys directly in the script.
-Use AWS IAM roles or environment variables for better security practices.
-- **Modifications**: Feel free to extend the script to include more checks or integrate with other AWS services.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.